First published in December 2013

 We believe these images were given to us many years ago by Raymond Cusick, who often took his camera on the set of programmes he designed.

-As well as the Daleks, they show William Hartnell and Carole Ann Ford as the first Doctor and his granddaughter Susan.
+As well as the Daleks, the contact sheets show William Hartnell and Carole Ann Ford as the first Doctor and his granddaughter Susan.
 Hartnell isn’t wearing his full costume in some shots.